 An introduction to the design of chemical products, reagents, syntheses and solvents for the reduction of the environmental impact of human activities.
 Design strategies and impact prediction will be emphasized.
 Offered biannually.
 Not offered in 2022-2023.

 CHEM 913 Organic Free Radical Chemistry

 Structure, stability, persistence, and reactions of organic free radicals; common chain and non-chain radical reactions; mechanisms of initiation, propagation and termination; methods of studying the kinetics of radical reactions; common radical reactions in organic synthesis and applications in natural product synthesis; radicals in biology: lipid peroxidation, radical-trapping antioxidants, radical-based enzymes.
 Not offered in 2022-2023.

 Asymmetric hydrogenations and oxidations will be covered with a mechanistic perspective (Nobel prize 2001).Carbon-carbon bond-forming reactions will then be described including nucleophilic additions and cyclopropanations.
 Asymmetric epoxidation and aziridination will be described.
 Modern asymmetric reactions including organo catalytic reactions and autocatalytic reactions will also be discussed.
 Not offered in 2022-2023.

 PREREQUISITE: CHEM 863

 CHEM 915 Biosynthesis of Natural Products

 This course will examine the biosynthesis of major classes of natural products including polyketides, non-ribosomal peptides, terpenoids, indolocarbazoles, and alkaloids.
 Focus will be given to the mechanisms of the biosynthetic enzymes.
 Strategies for discovering new natural products as well as engineering existing pathways to create new compounds will also be considered.
-Winter.
-A. Ross.
+Not offered in 2022-2023.